juliohm1978/kubernetes-cifs-volumedriver/README.md

 ## Documentation moved go Github Pages

-Head over to <https://k8scifsvol.juliohm.com.br> for a complete installation guide and examples.
+Head over to <https://k8scifsvol.morimoto.net.br> for a complete installation guide and examples.

+> WARNING: The documentation for this project is no longer hosted as subdomain of juliohm.com.br.
+> Afer Nov/7th/2021, the domain has changed to <https://k8scifsvol.morimoto.net.br>